 Below given examples are for demonstrating how the argument-parser library can be used in various scenarios.
 Each of the examples will have these:

-Note: To run the demo driver program, dependency jars must be in the classpath
+Note: To run the demo driver program, dependency jars must be in the classpath.
+I used below command to include the jars in classpath:

 bash$ export CLASSPATH=.:~/.m2/repository/org/slf4j/slf4j-api/1.7.25/slf4j-api-1.7.25.jar:~/.m2/repository/com/github/easy-develop/core-utils/1.0.0/core-utils-1.0.0.jar:~/.m2/repository/org/slf4j/slf4j-simple/1.7.25/slf4j-simple-1.7.25.jar